-Serve the interest and specific needs of research projects in identifying sources of local knowledge, forging agreements with local collaborators in different settings, and in general instrumentally helping to advance projects through strategic engagement activities.
+Serve the interest and specific needs of IHME's tobacco research in identifying sources of local knowledge, forging agreements with local collaborators in different settings, and in general instrumentally helping to advance projects through strategic engagement activities.

 Consult with policy translation and publications staff on writing and design projects.

 Develop understanding of tobacco control interventions and policies.